MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Multi-Scale LSTM

-We print the output of each layer of the MS-LSTM, SMS-LSTM, and ConvLSTM encoders in the experimental part (Section~\ref{sec:visual}).
-These all verify the above analysis: the encoder of MS-LSTM has a larger receptive field while the decoder of MS-LSTM follows the law and decodes from coarse to fine, which leads to better performance of MS-LSTM.
+In summary, the encoder of SMS-LSTM (MS-LSTM) has a larger spatiotemporal receptive field than the encoder of ConvLSTM (TMS-LSTM), and the decoder of SMS-LSTM (MS-LSTM) enjoys the benefit of skip connections and decodes from coarse to fine, which leads to SMS-LSTM (MS-LSTM) outperforming ConvLSTM (TMS-LSTM).
+In addition, the performance of TMS-LSTM (MS-LSTM) is better than ConvLSTM (SMS-LSTM), because the MK-LSTM unit has a wider receptive field (larger convolution kernel) and an additional memory cell ($\tilde{C}_t^l$) than the ConvLSTM unit.

+These conclusions are verified in Section~\ref{sec:visual}.
+In detail, we print the output of each layer of the MS-LSTM, SMS-LSTM, TMS-LSTM, and ConvLSTM.
+In addition, we also visualize all the above conclusions with a radar chart (Fig~\ref{fig:radar}), which also indicates that MS-LSTM has moderate training cost but the best performance.